**Alt text:** A video camera records a person sitting in front of a microphone and a laptop in a colorful, dimly lit room.

 The list goes on and on.

-And what’s more, search engines love video.
+And what’s more, people who are searching love video.

 Plus, platforms like YouTube offer another avenue for organic discovery, allowing you to reach a wider audience.